Abel-Blue/agriTech-USGS-LiDAR/README.md

 ### [images](images):

-- > `images/` the folder where all snapshot for the project are stored.
+- `images/` the folder where all snapshot for the project are stored.

 ### [logs](logs):

-- > `logs/` the folder where script logs are stored.
+- `logs/` the folder where script logs are stored.

 ### [data](data):

-- > `data/` the folder where the dataset files are stored.
+- `data/` the folder where the dataset files are stored.

 ### [.github](.github):

-- > `.github/`: the folder where github actions and unit-tests are integrated.
+- `.github/`: the folder where github actions and unit-tests are integrated.

 ### [.vscode](.vscode):

-- > `.vscode/`: the folder where local path are stored.
+- `.vscode/`: the folder where local path are stored.
-  > stored.

 ### [notebooks](notebooks):

-- > `notebooks`: a jupyter notebook for preprocessing the data.
+- `notebooks`: a jupyter notebook for preprocessing the data.

 ### [scripts](scripts):

-- > `scripts/`: folder where modules are stored.
+- `scripts/`: folder where modules are stored.

 ### [tests](tests):

-- > `tests/`: the folder containing unit tests for the scripts.
+- `tests/`: the folder containing unit tests for the scripts.

 ### root folder